gabrielb98/azure-docs-powershell-aip/Azure Information Protection/RMSProtection/vlatest/Set-AIPFileLabel.md

 C:\temp\Test.docx Skipped Justification Required
 ```

-This command attempts to set a label to the file C:\Temp\Test.docx.
-However, because of the label specified, this action xxxxxxxthis file was labeled as Secret, and the policy requires a justification when downgrading a label.
+This command attempts to set a label for the file named C:\Temp\Test.docx.
+In this example, the file already has a higher classification label, which triggers the justification prompt that has been enabled in the Azure Information Protection policy.
+Because no justification string is supplied in the command, the requested label is not applied and the status of "Skipped" is displayed, with "Justification Required" as the error message.

-Therefore the file was skipped, and we receives a Error Message of Justification Required.
-A more general use of this functionality would be if we want to apply a label to all files in a folder, but without downgrading any
+A valid scenario for not specifying a justification message is when you want to apply a label to all files in a folder, without lowering any existing classification labels.
-existing labeled file.

-### Example 3 Force apply a label to a single file which is currently labeled with a higher label.
+### Example 3: Successfully apply a label to a single file, which requires justification
 ```
 PS C:\> Set-AIPFileLabel C:\Temp\Test.docx -LabelId d9f23ae3-a239-45ea-bf23-f515f824c57b  -JustificationMessage 'The previous label no longer applies'
 FileName           Status ErrorMessage